Polyamory is booming – but it’s not the generation you think driving it

-Polyamory is on the rise – but it’s not the generation you might expect that’s leading the way.
+Polyamory is on the rise – but it’s not the generation you might expect that’s leading the way when it comes to embracing open relationships.

 While Gen Z often gets credit for shaking up dating norms and experimenting with alternative relationships, it’s actually millennials and Gen X who are embracing ethical non-monogamy in greater numbers.